jamis/buckblog/_posts/2015-01-13-winding-back-up.md

   announces his latest project
 ---

 It's a little hard to believe that I [stopped blogging](http://weblog.jamisbuck.org/2011/09/01/shutting-down) more than three years ago.
 I was sure, at the time, that I was tired, that I was done, and that my blogging era was behind me.
-I exported by blog as static HTML pages, turned off my aging blog engine, and walked away.
+I exported my blog as static HTML pages, turned off my aging blog engine, and walked away.

 Funny, how "permanence" can be so impermanent.